junxit/us-congress-bills-111/metadata.md

 - 2009-06-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7015)
 - 2009-06-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-06-22 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2009-06-25 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-06-25 — Committee on Appropriations.
+Reported by Senator Mikulski with an amendment in the nature of a substitute.
+With written report No. 111-34.
+- 2009-06-25 — Committee on Appropriations.
+Reported by Senator Mikulski with an amendment in the nature of a substitute.
+With written report No. 111-34.
+- 2009-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 87.